-• The Authority administers NextGen 529, a Qualified Tuition Program under Section 529 of the Internal Revenue Code.
-Primarily due to favorable investment market conditions during the year, the value of Program investments increased by \$0.6 billion compared to prior year, with a market value of \$10.7 billion at June 30, 2019.
-These investments are owned by or credited to accountholders who have opened a college investing account.
+The Authority administers NextGen 529, a Qualified Tuition Program under Section 529 of the Internal Revenue Code.
+The volatility of uncertain market conditions has been prevalent throughout fiscal 2020 and financial markets have been further affected by the impact of the ongoing COVID-19 pandemic.
+Significant unrealized market value losses at the onset of the pandemic were recovered during the final quarter of the fiscal year, contributing to a June 30, 2020 NextGen portfolio increase of \$0.4 billion, or 3.6%, when compared to prior year.
+These investments are owned by or credited to accountholders who have opened an education investing account.
 The NextGen 529 balance reflects accountholder contributions, in excess of withdrawals, as well as market value movements and earned income on account balances.